ksherman/kds-site-gatsby/src/posts/2009-10-29-and-what-we-also-find-is-this.md

 ---
-title: 'And what we also find is this&#8230;'
+title: And what we also find is this...
 author: ksherman
-layout: post

 permalink: /2009/and-what-we-also-find-is-this/
 aktt_notify_twitter:
   - yes